Streamlined Energy and Carbon Reporting (SECR)

 - Energy in the scope of the new SECR legislation includes all UK electricity, gas, and transport energy use.

 - For the GHG calculations, details of the methodology and a suitable carbon intensity metric must also be included.

-- For large unquoted companies the scope of SECR will include all energy use within the UK
+- For large unquoted companies the scope of SECR includes all energy use within the UK

-- For quoted companies registered in the UK the scope will continue to include global energy use and carbon emissions
+- For quoted companies registered in the UK the scope continues to include global energy use and carbon emissions

-- Companies will be required to report on energy efficiency actions taken over the previous year
+- Companies are required to report on energy efficiency actions taken over the previous year

-- SECR will allow exemptions from disclosing their SECR information where it is not practical to do so.
-There will also be an exemption from disclosing information which the organisation’s directors think would be damaging to the interests of the company
+- SECR allows exemptions from disclosing their SECR information where it is not practical to do so.
+There is an exemption from disclosing information which the organisation’s directors think would be damaging to the interests of the company

-The impacts of the new legislation will vary depending on your current non financial reporting requirements:
+The impacts of the new legislation varies depending on your pre-existing non financial reporting requirements:

-If you are already reporting under Mandatory Carbon Reporting (MCR), the only change is the inclusion of energy use and energy efficiency measures in the reporting requirements.
+If you were already reporting under Mandatory Carbon Reporting (MCR), the only change is the inclusion of energy use and energy efficiency measures in the reporting requirements.

-If you are reporting and purchasing carbon allocations in the CRC scheme, the SECR regulations will replace the reporting side of CRC and the charging will be replaced by increased Climate Change Levy (CCL)
+If you were reporting and purchasing carbon allocations in the CRC scheme, the SECR regulations replace the reporting side of CRC and the charging is replaced by increased Climate Change Levy (CCL)

-Those private sector organisations who don’t fall into either scheme will see the largest change.
-Now that unquoted large organisations will have to include environmental data in their annual strategic report, this will introduce annual public disclosure of UK energy use and carbon emissions to over 11,000 organisations, up from approximately 1,600 required to report for MCR.
+Those private sector organisations who did not have to report under CRC nor MCR are seeing the largest change.
+Now that unquoted large organisations have to include environmental data in their annual strategic report, this introduces annual public disclosure of UK energy use and carbon emissions to over 11,000 organisations, up from approximately 1,600 required to report for MCR.